-What to do about unclear or misleading extended car warranty terms or wording
+What can I do about unclear or misleading car warranty terms or wording?

 Under the Code of Practice for Vehicle Warranty Products, accredited extended warranty providers must ensure the information they provide is clear and written in plain language.
 That means terms should not be ambiguous and you should be made aware of your obligations under the warranty – for example, whether you have to get the car serviced for the warranty to remain valid.